 Are You Looking for PR?

-Through my dealings with Facebook Marketing place I met Hank Eder, a Public Relations expert who lives on the East Coast.
-He graciously agreed to meet with me and let me use our conversation for a blog post (since I am PR challenged 😉
+Through my dealings with Facebook Marketplace I met Hank Eder, a Public Relations expert who lives on the East Coast.
+He graciously agreed to meet with me and let me post our conversation on my blog (since I am PR challenged 😉